30 Favourite Christmas Carols - Their Origins and History

 Please note, my articles are best read on desktops and laptops

 This article is devoted to 30 pieces of music which in many regards, have little in common.
 Some are less than 50 years old, while some are more than 500 years old.
-Some will be familiar to all, whilst others may be familiar to very few.
+Some will be familiar to all who hear them, whilst others may be familiar to very few.
 Some are really quite sentimental, almost melancholic pieces, others are as jolly as can be.
-Some are routinely performed by classical orchestras and cathedral choirs, others are favourites of little children, whilst some are within the repertoire of popular singers.
+Some are routinely performed by classical orchestras and cathedral choirs, whilst some are within the repertoire of popular singers.
+Others are the favourites of little children.

 But they do almost all have two things in common.
 First, these pieces of music will typically reflect aspects of the same story - the Christmas story.
 Second, these pieces of music are all, in the opinion of this author, among the most beautiful compositions ever created by mankind.

 They are, of course, all Christmas carols, and this page is a personal selection of 30 favourites, presenting their histories and influences, with video performances.

 The word 'Carol' is of rather uncertain derivation, but probably comes from the French word 'carole' or the Latin 'carula'.
 The original meaning of the word seems to have been a 'circle dance' - literally, a dance form in which participants moved in a circle to the accompaniment of music or song.
 These were folk dances, which were sometimes secular in nature, but sometimes they were performed in celebration of a deity or an event, and on festive occasions.
 Over time, the use of 'carol' to describe the folk dance was dropped in favour of using it to describe only the music, and within the Christian religion, the term was later developed specifically for songs of praise which celebrated the birth of Christ, usually with verses and with a repeated chorus.